heshamMassoud/Kershless/README.md

 # Kershless
-RESTful HTTP API that provides an interface for Kershless functionality and data access/usage.
+HTTP-based RESTful API that provides an interface for Kershless functionality and data access/usage.

 ##Running locally
 ### MongoDB